Let’s Not Get Comfortable

 Paul tells you and I today, “But now he has reconciled you by Christ’s physical body through death to present you holy in his sight, without blemish and free from accusation – if you continue in your faith, established and firm and do not move from the hope held out in the gospel.”
 Col. 1:22 & 23

-After I did these things, God was able to take over my heart, giving me peace and a plan for the rest of my life.
+After I did these things, God was able to take over my heart and change the list of things I had created in my mind of what was really important.
+He gives me peace and a plan for the rest of my life – walking closely with him.

 All of the emptiness is gone.